 Landscape tilt frame orientation may also be advantageous for placing solar panels on flat-roofed commercial structures because it enables the installation of more panels on the roof.
 This is because the panel does not stand up too high from the roof, as in a portrait tilt.

 The wind load on the panel is less, and the panel throws a lower shadow onto the panels installed behind the initial row of the PV panel.
-This self-shading situation is to be avoided in commercial setups at all costs, as it would mean a lot of generation is lost, and the overshadowing will cause stress on the bypass diodes within the panels.
+In commercial setups, it’s crucial to avoid this self-shading scenario at all costs.
+It leads to significant generation loss, and the overshadowing puts stress on the panels’ bypass diodes.

-When is a landscape panel position the clear winner?
+When is a landscape solar panel position the clear winner?

 The ideal panel position is when they face True North, allowing lots of sunlight to hit the panels throughout the day.
 In some residential roofs, the North side is full of gables and other structures, or it faces the street, and the homeowner wants to avoid seeing panels when they drive into their driveway.

-So sometimes, especially in narrow homes, the North-East or North-West facing roofs are very long but not high enough to accommodate a portrait install, or it needs to be higher to accommodate two portrait rows but high enough to fit 1 portrait and 1 landscape row.
+So sometimes, especially in narrow homes, the North-East or North-West facing roofs are very long but not high enough to accommodate a portrait install, or they need to be higher to accommodate two portrait rows but high enough to fit one portrait and one landscape row.

 Another option to consider if your roof only offers limited portrait positions is to buy more efficient panels.
 Such panels required overall less roof space.